Heavy neutral bosons and dark matter in the 3-3-1 model with axionlike particle

 \section{Abstract}

 We consider heavy neutral bosons in the 3-3-1 model with axionlike particles (331ALP), including the Higgs boson and the $Z^\prime$ boson which are outside the standard model (SM).
 Based on gluon-gluon fusion at the LHC, we investigate the signals of cross-sections in the parameter space region satisfying the current experimental limits of lepton flavor violating decay, including processes involving both charged leptons and Higgs boson, and provide predictions of $m_{h_2}\geq 600 ~\mathrm{GeV}$.
 A new gauge boson, labeled as $Z^{\prime}$, is predicted $m_{Z^{\prime}}\geq 5.1 ~\mathrm{TeV}$ based on the search for high-mass dilepton resonances at ATLAS and CMS.
-We also introduced the symmetry group $U(1)_{\mathcal{N}}\otimes \mathcal{Z}_2^\prime$ into the model to indicate dark matter candidates.
+We consider the stability of odd-$Z_2$ particles, with $Z_2$ is assumed a residual symmetry after spontaneous symmetry breaking stages, to point out dark matter candidates in the model.
 Investigating the relic density of dark matter within experimentally permissible limits, we established a relationship between the mass of dark matter and the breaking scale of axion.

 \keywords{dark matter, heavy neutral bosons}